Skip to main content

 10.1 Appendix A, Responsibility, accountabilities and duties

-The trust has a ‘duty of care’ and a ’duty of confidentiality’ to ensure that all aspects of healthcare record keeping are properly managed.
+The trust has a duty of care and a duty of confidentiality to ensure that all aspects of healthcare record keeping are properly managed.
 The trust must adhere to the legislative, statutory, and good practice guidance requirements relating to healthcare records management.

 The chief executive is responsible for ensuring that an appropriate infrastructure is in place to ensure that observations take place safely and efficiently.

-The board of directors are accountable for ensuring that the supportive therapeutic observation policy is relevant and reviewed regularly including incidents and near misses.
+The board of directors is accountable for ensuring that the supportive therapeutic observation policy is relevant and reviewed regularly including incidents and near misses.
 To ensure guidance and training which is in place for colleagues, patients and agency colleagues meets the needs for the policy and statutory legislative requirements.

 Executive director of nursing and allied health professionals and chief operating officer are responsible for the strategic and operational management of the supportive therapeutic observation of patients within the trust.
 This includes ensuring that a robust policy is in place to ensure appropriate levels of engagement and that robust governance and control mechanisms are in place to facilitate safe practice.